 In Buffalo, Canalside needs to be on your itinerary.
 It's a great place to go for a walk along the waterfront and stop for a bite.
 If you’re feeling festive you can ice skate at The Ice on Canalside, open for public skating from November 20 through March 1.
 There's plenty to see and do in the area, including the Explore & More Children's Museum, with 43,000 square feet of space devoted to play and learning.

 Finally, visit the impressive Buffalo & Erie County Botanical Gardens.
 The grounds feature a large indoor conservatory, connected greenhouses, and paths to take in the landscaped scenery.
-Select nights throughout December, explore Poinsettias After Dark: Dimensions, a nighttime experience that lights up the gardens in a whole new way ($17.50 adults, $16students/seniors, $9.50 kids 3-12).
+Select nights throughout December, explore Poinsettias After Dark, a nighttime experience that lights up the gardens in a whole new way ($17.50 adults, $16 students/seniors, $9.50 kids 3-12).
 Stay in the beautiful rooms at the Hampton Inn Niagara Falls, in walking distance (0.5 mile) from Niagara Falls State Park.
-Rates start at under $100 per night.
+Rates start around $100 per night.

 2. Saratoga Springs and Albany (Capital-Saratoga)

 Visit Saratoga Spa State Park (pictured) for 12 miles of cross-country skiing and snowshoeing trails.
-If you don’t have your own gear, head to the warming hut to pick up a trail map and rent equipment for $10 a day or $5 for a maximum of four hours.
+If you don’t have your own gear, head to the warming hut to pick up a trail map and rent equipment for $10 a day.
 Up for more outdoor activities?
 Head to Albany’s Corning Preserve at Jennings Landing or Washington Park and take a scenic snow-covered stroll.
-At night, come home to the stylish Hampton Inn & Suites in the center of downtown, with views overlooking the city and room rates at around $130 per night.
+At night, come home to the stylish Hampton Inn & Suites in the center of downtown, with views overlooking the city and room rates at around $100 per night.

 3. Cooperstown (Central New York)

 Winter turns Glimmerglass State Park into one big glimmering winter playground, with ice skating on Otsego Lake, and trails for cross-country skiing, snowshoeing, and snowmobiling.
 It’s also beloved by winter hikers seeking peaceful frosty beauty.
-After your venture, warm up with hot apple cider at the 160-year-old Fly Creek Cider Mill & Orchard.
+After your venture, warm up with hot apple cider at the 160-year-old Fly Creek Cider Mill & Orchard (open through December 22).
 Take a tour of the mill and watch the cider-pressing process right before your eyes before shopping for gifts and treats in the mill store marketplace.
 You’ll find apple salsas, jams, fudge, and best of all, plenty of samples!

 4. Catskills